-Reporting and investigating emergencies
+Reporting and investigating catastrophic incidents

-Improving and monitoring
+Improving and monitoring the standard of care

-Based on the underlying causes, actions are dawn up with the department(s) concerned to improve the quality of care.
-Our improvement activities are recorded and monitored in our Quality Management System (QMS).
-Every four months, the Board of Directors receives a report on the state of affairs of the improvement activities initiated following analysis of incidents and emergencies.
-This enables the Board of Directors to monitor the implementation of the improvement activities.
+Once the underlying causes have been identified, we draw up an action plan in conjunction with the department or departments concerned, with a view to improving the standard of care.
+All ensuing activities are recorded and monitored as part of our quality management system.
+Every four months, the Executive Board receives a report on the status of action based on the findings of investigations of catastrophic incidents.
+This enables the Board to monitor the implementation of the improvements.

 - Report on catastrophic incidents at the Erasmus MC in 2016 (Dutch only)